We are an independent special school with charitable status.

 Assistance to other similar charities

-- staff, student, community and parent volunteering to support our Conan Doyle heritage project with over >700 heritage guests
+staff, student, community and parent volunteering to support our Conan Doyle heritage project.

 Towards Independence is the vision we have held for the students at Stepping Stones since opening in 2004.
 We work to ensure that our students embrace a positive school environment to become self-confident, independent learners for life.
 With the aim that each will fulfil their personal potential to gain the qualifications and skills they need to be socially and economically independent in their local community.

 The school was conceived in 2004 by two parents, Larry Sullivan and Sandy Seagrove, who despaired of finding the right school for their daughter; they resolved to create such a school and purchased a deconsecrated church building in Hindhead.
 Starting out with just three students, the school has grown and flourished and has established a strong reputation with funding authorities as a placement for young people who, for whatever reason, fail to thrive in mainstream schooling.
-We have a fully independent Governing Board who provide to oversight and governance to the school.
+We have a fully independent Governing Board who provide oversight and governance to the school.
 As the school grew in 2014 the Trustees looked for an opportunity to expand and in 2016 we took up a lease on Undershaw, just 50m from our Tower Road site in Hindhead, giving us additional facilities and allowing us to have a Lower and Upper School with the start of our Post 16 provision.
 Click here to view a short video taken inside Tower Road whilst Undershaw plans were taking place.

 The school makes provision for children who have acquired processing delays due to: acute or chronic medical conditions, hemiplegia or mild cerbral palsy; those whose mental and/or emotional health is at risk due to direct or indirect trauma; and those whose mild autism creates learning needs.